con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 The lotus buddhas'[^110-1] celebrated son,
 The knowledge treasurer for the omniscient, (110)

-[^110-1]: Vilāsavajra explains that the word 'lotus buddhas' (or 'buddha lotuses') is to be understood as a metaphorical comparison: the buddhas are like lotus because they are free from stains.
+[^110-1]: Vilāsavajra explains that the name 'lotus buddhas' is to be understood as a metaphorical comparison: the buddhas are like lotus because they are free from stains.

 * 110a, *buddhasaṃgītidharmadhṛk*: VV and the Kangyur translation interpret this along the lines of `bearing the Dharma of the buddhas'/the Buddha's recitation'.
 VM takes *'gro ba' in the sense of sentient being.
 This seems like a natural reading of the ancient translation; it's unknown if it reflects an alternative Sanskrit text, or some other form of transmission error.